redhat-developer/odo/website/docs/command-reference/catalog.md

 ## Components

-odo uses the portable *devfile* format to describe the components you want to work on, and can connect to devfile registries to download devfiles for different languages and frameworks.
+odo uses the portable *devfile* format to describe the components you want to work on.
+It can connect to various devfile registries to download devfiles for different languages and frameworks.
 See [`odo registry`](/docs/command-reference/registry) for more information.

 ### Listing components

-You can list the available *devfiles* available on the different registries with the command:
+You can list all the *devfiles* available on the different registries with the command:

 ```
 $ odo catalog list components